dgroomes/stackoverflow-look-back/README.md

   site and update the args.
 * Support the Edge browser.
 Write a Powershell script to build the extension distributions.
 This is the Windows friendly thing to do.
 Add instructions as needed.
+* Multi-term search.
+The search bar should take each word and apply an "AND" search
+* DONE Tags.
+Add question tags to the data and to the UI.
+Sometimes, a question does not actually contain the relevant concept.
+  For example, a question like "How to get the current time in seconds" with the tag "JavaScript" would not show up if you search "JavaScript", but I want it to show up.
+  * DONE.
+Get a working SQL query that returns tags.
+Is it an array type in SQL?
+  * DONE Update the sede.ddl
+  * DONE Update the SQL query.
+Update the Post type.
+Persist the data.
+Query back the data.
+  * DONE Visualize the tags in the UI
+  * DONE on tags.

 ## Finished Wish List items